FedeJure/MultiplayerBrowserGameCore/README.md

 *   `Spine`: Will be loaded like a separated object and can have all the animations you want
 *   (WIP) `Atlas`: This is for object with no animations (mostly environment decorations) and will use the atlas system, which will load a single atlas (preferably one single atlas per map) and use the texture saved on the db object inside that atlas.

+# Character

+## Animations

+* All the character spine models must have all the animations existing on `AnimationCode` enum.
+* The `AnimationLayer` enum exists to perform multiple animations at the same time, thats why is prefferible to make animations that uses only the necessary bones